coderrect-inc/OpenRace/README.md

 Feel free to adjust cmake options as you see fit.

-The only required option is `LLVM_DIR` which should point to the directory containing `LLVMConfig.cmake`.
+The only required option is `LLVM_DIR` which should point to the directory containing `LLVMConfig.cmake` for LLVM version 10.0.0 .

 # Developing
 Project layout based on: https://github.com/vector-of-bool/pitchfork